Home » Homemaking » Cleaning » Stains » How To Remove Oil Stains On Driveway and Asphalt

 Photo credit: Deposit Photos.

 Engine oil, gas, and transmission fluid leakages are very common no matter how well you maintain your vehicle.
-The good news is that cleaning oil drips and splotches from an asphalt surface is easy – no need to buy expensive cleaners, use a fancy power washer, or call for professional help.
+The good news is that cleaning motor oil drips, leaks, and splotches from an asphalt surface is easy – no need to buy expensive cleaners, do power washing, or call for professional help.
 I’ve tried many ways to remove these stains in the past and I’m going to share with you some tried and tested methods that I discovered, including the effective removal of old oil stains.
 So without further ado, let’s get into it!

 How to Remove Old Oil Stains from Asphalt Driveway

-As a homemaker, I’ve had to clean all kinds of unsightly stains in our household, from coffee stains out of clothes to pet pee stains out of the carpet.
-When I noticed that oil stains were ruining our asphalt driveway, I knew I had to do something about it.
+As a homemaker, I’m used to stain removal – I’ve had to clean all kinds of unsightly stains in our household, from coffee stains out of clothes to pet pee stains out of the carpet.
+I even know how to clean sneakers when they get scuffed up.
+So when I noticed that oil stains were ruining our asphalt driveway, I knew I had to do something about it.

 I was delighted to learn from the University of Delaware, that asphalt is an impermeable surface, which means that it naturally resists the penetration of substances like oil and grease.
-Following the advice of friends and family, I tried quite a number of methods until I found the most effective ones.
+Following the advice of friends and family, I tried quite a number of methods until I found the most effective ones to remove driveway oil stains.
 Our entire driveway looked as good as new in no time!

 But what if the stain is old or has set in?
 No worries – powder or laundry detergent is your best bet!
 Soaps and detergents contain molecules called surfactants which make them effective at lifting surface oil and grease from surfaces.
 So gather these common household items from around your home and get ready to tackle those stubborn, older stains from your driveway.